 Creating a team environment in a company does not come easy.
 To effectively build teams, it is important to remember that:

 Teamwork is based on a company’s culture.
 Companies that encourage open, honest communication and foster employee interaction are in a better position to have good teamwork among employees.

 Team spirit comes from the top.
-Building effective teams with the right attitude emanates from the highest levels of an organization.
+Building effective teams with the right attitude emanate from the highest levels of an organization.
 Only by flattening the traditional organizational pyramid can one expect to instill the right team culture.